Factbox: Companies feel impact of coronavirus outbreak in China

 - Starbucks (SBUX.O), which closed more than half its roughly 4,300 stores in China, delayed a planned update to its 2020 forecast and said it expects a material but temporary hit.

-- Tesla (TSLA.O) warned a 1-1.5 week delay in the ramp of Shanghai-built Model 3 cars could slightly hurt March-quarter profit after China ordered a shutdown of the factory.
+- Tesla (TSLA.O) warned a 1-1.5 week delay in the ramping up of production of its Shanghai-built Model 3 cars could slightly hurt March-quarter profit after China ordered a shutdown of the factory.
 Tesla is also evaluating whether the supply chain for cars built in its California plant will be affected.

-- Alphabet’s (GOOGL.O) Google temporarily shut all offices in China, Hong Kong and Taiwan.
+- Royal Caribbean expects the cancellations to trim its first-quarter earnings by 25 cents per share, but added that there are too many uncertainties to give a good estimate of the impact.

+- Ferrari (RACE.MI) CEO says company can offset weakness in China if it is for a few months, and is more worried about Hong Kong, as business in the Chinese-ruled city is “very soft.”

+- AT&S (ATSV.VI) cut its revenue forecast by around 7% for the year to March 31, saying production in China was affected by the spread of the coronavirus.

-- Deere & Co DE.N said it has temporarily closed its facilities in China until the company determines it appropriate to reopen.
+- Companies including Apple, Alphabet’s (GOOGL.O) Google and Deere (DE.N) temporarily closed facilities in China.

-- U.S. makers of surgical masks including 3M (MMM.N), Owens & Minor (OMI.N) and Alpha Pro Tech (APT.N) are ramping up manufacturing because of surging demand in China and around the world in response to the outbreak.

 - Toyota Motor (7203.T) shut factories in China through Feb.
 9.